Post Office Pretend Play

-In preschool, play is central to learning about the world, from how objects fall and roll to the way things like grocery stores and post offices work.
-Pretend play isn't just fun: it's also important for a preschooler's brain development.
-Want to help your child with a creative play station that's loads of fun?
-Set up a post office in your home!
+In preschool, your child will begin to learn about the world around him, from how objects fall and roll to the way things like grocery stores and post offices work.
+Pretend play isn't just fun; it's also important for a preschooler's brain development.
+Want to help boost your child's creativity in a fun and unexpected way?
+Set up a post office play station right in your very own home!

 What You Need: